The Best Crispy Halloumi Fries

 How do you make halloumi fries?

 I think these are so ridiculously easy to make, you hardly need a recipe.
-But everyone who tries them will be impressed.
 Great news for fans of easy entertaining!

 So this is all you do: